-It is said that nurses are the backbone of healthcare because they are the ones who actually deal with patients after a diagnosis has been made by the doctor.
-Nurses start IVs, administer medicine, cleanse wounds, change dressings, start catheters and do literally everything in patient care other than make a diagnosis and prescribe medications.
+It is said that nurses are the backbone of healthcare because they are the ones who actually deal with patients after the doctor has made a diagnosis.
+Nurses start IVs, administer medicine, cleanse wounds, change dressings, start catheters and do everything literally inpatient care other than making a diagnosis and prescribe medications.

-If you are an RN with a BSN, and aren’t interested in becoming a nurse practitioner, have you decided to take that BSN to the next level to work your way up to a position in administration?
+If you are an RN with a BSN and aren’t interested in becoming a nurse practitioner, have you decided to take that BSN to the next level to work your way up to a position in administration?
 MSHA careers pay well and provide high levels of job security.
-According to the Bureau of Labor Statistics looking at careers in healthcare administration, BLS is one of the fastest growing professions in the nation, now and going forward into the coming decades.
+According to the Bureau of Labor Statistics looking at careers in healthcare administration, BLS is one of the fastest-growing professions in the nation, now and in the future, into the coming decades.

 Careers in Health Care – All Are in Great Demand

 There is something to be said for supply and demand, only it isn’t all good when it comes to the medical profession.
 The supply is extremely short, and the demand is great.
 Baby Boomers, the biggest generation ever until Millennials hit the planet, are now reaching senior years and in need of specialist doctors – more doctors that we can currently supply and more doctors than are projected to be available in coming years.
 Healthcare administration careers advisors are working to recruit doctors and nurses, and that is why taking that BSN to the next level is so important.